vedanta-sharma/DSA-c-/README.md

 # DSA (C++)

-#This repository is just to store my solved questions that are needed while studying DSA.
+This repository is just to store my solved questions that are needed while studying DSA.
 These quesions are divided topic-wise so that it is easier see the flow while studying DSA.

-#Note that- All codes are in C++ only.
+Note- All codes are in C++ only.